Rosetta Stone Review: Does It Work For Learning French?

 These Zip files could come in particularly handy for off-line study on either a computer or smartphone when the Internet is not available.

-For each lesson you’ll find an MP3 files titled pronunciation, vocabulary, phrases, speaking and conversation.
 While I find it very useful to have MP3 files files specifically dedicated to vocabulary, I feel that Rosetta Stone could have made the self-study experience better by providing accompanying printable PDF files.

 French Alphabet

-At the bottom of the Explore All content Screen you’ll find a French Alphabet Section.
+At the bottom of the Explore All content Screen you’ll find a French alphabet section.
 Here you can select any vowel or consonant and find lists of sample words with audio.
 This section is good for getting a quick overview of the alphabet.

 But, I feel that Rosetta Stone could have done a much better job here in two areas: 1) Explaining the accents and how to use them; and 2) Teaching the complicated nasal sounds.